 Hajar BALI (playwright, fiction writer, poet; Algeria) was, until 2016, a professor of mathematics at the University of Sciences and Technology in Algiers.
 Her collection of plays, Rêve et vol d’oiseaux [Dream and Birdflight] appeared in 2010; a collection of stories, Trop tard, in 2014.
 She has held writing residencies in France and Switzerland, and is now the general secretary of the L’Imago Cultural Association in Algiers.
 Her participation is made possible by an anonymous gift to the IWP.

-Panashe CHIGUMADZI (novelist, essayist; South Africa/Zimbabwe) is the author of the novel Sweet Medicine, which won the 2016 K. Sello Duiker Literary Award; a short story, “Small Deaths,” was nominated for the 2016 Pushcart Literary Prize.
-She is the founding editor of Vanguard Magazine, a platform for black women in post-apartheid South Africa.
-In 2016, she curated Soweto’s Abantu Book Festival for black readers and writers in the country’s largest township.
+Panashe CHIGUMADZI (novelist, essayist; South Africa/Zimbabwe) is the author of the novel Sweet Medicine, which won the 2016 K. Sello Duiker Literary Award.
+Her work has appeared in The New York Times,The Guardian, Die Zeit, and elsewhere.
+A founding editor of Vanguard Magazine, a platform for black women in post-apartheid South Africa, she curated, in 2016, Soweto’s Abantu Book Festival for black readers and writers.
+Beautiful Hair for a Landless People is her forthcoming book of essays.
 She participates courtesy of the Bureau of Educational and Cultural Affairs at the U.S. Department of State.

 Audrey CHIN (fiction writer, non-fiction writer; Singapore) has a PhD in Public Policy and worked in investment banking.
 Her story collection Nine Cuts was shortlisted for the 2016 Singapore Literature Prize; that same year her novel As the Heart Bones Break was a finalist for the Singapore Book Awards.
 She is the organizer for the Singapore Ladies Asian Literary Book Group, promoting Asian literature in the community.
 She participates courtesy of the Singapore National Arts Council.